Adore2113/MarsHSim/docs/notes/amine_beds.md

 ### ----------------------------------------

 ## Future Considerations:
-    ♡ fuller adsorb and regenerate cycle per bed

-    ♡ humidity interaction with amine beds

     ♡ degraded or failed bed behaviour

     ♡ more detailed regeneration energy if beds get individual timers

-    ♡ if adding more beds, add another room for all beds
+    ♡ change beds online and offline to more specific, generating, regenerating, etc.

 ### ----------------------------------------